S. A. Rajkumar: Early life

-Rajkumar's father was a vocalist performing in stage shows conducted by popular music directors such as Ilayaraja, Gangai Amaren, Deva among others.
+Rajkumar's father was a vocalist performing in stage shows conducted by popular music directors such as Ilayaraja, Gangai Amaren, and Deva.
 Rajkumar admired his father's musical career and developed an interest in music.
 It was his mother who encouraged his father to make him join music classes.
-Rajkumar underwent classical music training under the guidance of Subbaiah Bhagavathar for 3 years.
+Rajkumar received classical music training under the guidance of Subbaiah Bhagavathar for 3 years.

 Career

 After completing his music training, Rajkumar started to organize musical shows on his own and was searching for film opportunities.
 Come 1987 and director duo Robert–Rajasekar gave him his first breakthrough by signing him as the music composer for their film Chinna Poove Mella Pesu.
-Since then, Rajkumar has composed music for over hundred films in Tamil, Malayalam, Telugu and Kannada language films.
+Since then, Rajkumar has composed music for over 100 Tamil, Malayalam, Telugu and Kannada language films.
 His compositions for the films such as Pudhu Vasantham (1990), Shruthi (1990), Poove Unakkaga (1996), Surya Vamsam (1997), Aval Varuvala (1998), Unnidathil Ennai Koduthen (1998), Thullatha Manamum Thullum (1999), Raja (1999), Vaanathaippola (2000), Priyamaana Thozhi (2003) and Vasantam (2003) have all been blockbuster musical hits.